gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/licenses/plug-ins.md

 ## Copyright owner

-The copyright owner for all the **GNU ARM Eclipse plug-ins** is Liviu Ionescu and all rights are reserved.
+The copyright owner for all the **GNU MCU Eclipse plug-ins** is Liviu Ionescu and all rights are reserved.

 ## Eclipse Public License

-As the sole copyright owner, Liviu Ionescu released the GNU ARM Eclipse plug-ins for public use under the terms of the [Eclipse Public License v1.0](https://www.eclipse.org/legal/epl-v10.html).
+As the sole copyright owner, Liviu Ionescu released the GNU MCU Eclipse plug-ins for public use under the terms of the [Eclipse Public License v1.0](https://www.eclipse.org/legal/epl-v10.html).

 ## Commercial Contributors